jamesaoverton/obo-tutorial/docs/using-and-reusing.md

 OBO ontologies have versions, usually specified by date.
 I recommend importing a specific, dated version of any ontology.
 To update it, just change the import link to the latest dated version.
 This allows you to control when updates are made.
 And if the other ontology releases a new version that breaks something in your ontology, you'll be able to stick to the older version until the problem is fixed.

-For OntoFox or Ontorat OWL files, just use the latest results OWL files.
+For OntoFox or Ontorat OWL files, just use the latest OWL files.
 You control when you update those files, so there shouldn't be any problem with mismatching versions.

 Another thing to beware of is the `catalog.xml` (aka `catalog-v001.xml`) files used by Protégé and OWLAPI.
 These are configuration files that Protégé automatically generates, and that contain information about imports.
-By editing these files you can change what files Protégé uses for imports.
-This can be very convenient and very confusing.
+By editing these files you can change what files Protégé uses for imports, performing all sorts of redirections and substitutions.
+This can be very convenient and *very* confusing.
 While sometimes necessary, be very cautious when using `catalog.xml` files.
 This page explains the [details of OWL imports in Protégé](http://protegewiki.stanford.edu/wiki/How_Owl_2.0_Imports_Work).

 To import an ontology, first open your application ontology with Protégé.
 On the "Active Ontology" tab there should be a pane called "Ontology imports".
 Look for "Direct Imports" and click the plus sign next to it.
 This opens the "Import ontology wizard" which will give you a range of choices.
 You can either import from a local file or from a URI on the web.
 For reference ontologies I suggest using a URI.
 Protégé will periodically fetch a new copy of the file, so remember to use dated version whenever possible.
 For OntoFox and Ontorat results I tell the import wizard to use a local file.

-Here's an screenshot from the latest Protégé 5 beta release.
+Here's a screenshot from the latest Protégé 5 beta release importing the 2014-08-18 version of OBI.

 ![Protégé import screenshot](../images/import.png)